opendatahub-io/odh-manifests/trino/README.md

 #### s3_credentials_secret

 Along with `s3_endpoint_url` this parameter configures the Trino's access to S3 object storage.
 Setting this parameter to any name of local Openshift/Kubernetes Secret resource name would allow Thift Server to consume S3 credentials from it.
-The secret of choice must contain `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` keys.
+The secret of choice must contain `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `BUCKET` variables.
 If not set, credentials from [`aws-secret`](base/aws-secret.yaml) will be used instead.

 #### trino_environment